 In an interview with CBC Radio’s Metro Morning on Thursday, Jüni said the province should wait at least three weeks before making further changes.
 That’s because the government announced last Friday that it was lifting capacity limits on some major venues while continuing to impose restrictions on smaller businesses, a move that Jüni called “an experiment.

 The point is, now, that nobody knows how that will impact the pandemic.
 We should wait three weeks to figure out what’s happening, and then do the next step.
-But I know the pressure is very high, he said.
+But I know the pressure is very high,

 The policy change was immediately questioned by small business groups, like the Ontario Chamber of Commerce and the Canadian Federation of Independent Business.